heptarch/heptarch.github.io/drafts/demon.md

 structure, radiate into the void.
 It is bleeding to death.

-Twelve flies break off from the swarm and dance fleetly into an icosahedral web around their quarry.
+Twelve flies break off from the swarm and dance into an icosahedral web around their quarry.
 Slowly, with ritual symmetry, they fold up space around their quarry: a letter sealed and despatched to the future.